jasmine/jasmine/Contribute.markdown

 We welcome your contributions - Thanks for helping make Jasmine a better project for everyone.
 Please review the backlog and discussion lists (the main group - [http://groups.google.com/group/jasmine-js](http://groups.google.com/group/jasmine-js) and the developer's list - [http://groups.google.com/group/jasmine-js-dev](http://groups.google.com/group/jasmine-js-dev)) before starting work - what you're looking for may already have been done.
 If it hasn't, the community can help make your contribution better.

+## General Workflow

+Please submit pull requests via feature branches using the semi-standard workflow of:

+1. Fork it
+1. Create your feature branch (`git checkout -b my-new-feature`)
+1. Commit your changes (`git commit -am 'Add some feature'`)
+1. Push to the branch (`git push origin my-new-feature`)
+1. Create new Pull Request

+## Install Dependencies

+Jasmine Core relies on Ruby and Node.js.

+To install the Ruby dependencies, you will need Ruby, Rubygems, and Bundler available.
+Then:

+    $ bundle

+...will install all of the Ruby dependencies.

+To install the Node dependencies, you will need Node.js, Npm, and [Grunt](http://gruntjs.com/) (including the grunt-cli).

+    $ npm install --local

+...will install all of the node modules locally.
+If when you run

+    $ grunt

+...you see that JSHint runs your system is ready.

 ## How to write new Jasmine code

 Or, How to make a successful pull request